sh3bu/Portswigger_labs/Access Control/User ID controlled by request parameter with password disclosure/README.md

 ## Solution :

-The ccount page that contains the current user's existing password, prefilled in a masked input.
+The account page that contains the current user's existing password, prefilled in a masked input.
 So lets login as wiener to see what the account page has.

 ![image](https://github.com/sh3bu/Portswigger_labs/assets/67383098/7a204dc2-b5c9-48eb-aba9-1b3471346572)